Wall gun: Asian wall guns

 In the Far East, a jingal, gingal or gingall (/ˈdʒɪnɡɔːl/), from Hindi janjal, was a type of large matchlock gun, usually a light piece mounted on a swivel.
 It fired iron bullets 1.25 in in diameter and was classified as a form of wall gun either by design or use.
 It sometimes took the form of a heavy musket fired from a rest, and usually required a crew of two men.
 The weapon was used by the Chinese in the 19th century, such as by the Taiping armies, imperial forces during the Opium Wars, and Chinese rebels in Hong Kong during the Six Day War of 1899.

 Wall guns were used in India as early as the 17th century and there is a Burmese source from the late 15th century mentioning the use of "cannon and muskets" by the defenders of the besieged town of Prome.
 There are examples of later wall guns fitted with bipods.
 This weapon figures in Kipling's poem "The Grave of the Hundred Head".
 In Sinhala wall guns were called "Maha Thuwakku" and the Kingdom of Kandy used tripod-mounted guns to defend the city of Kandy and the Royal Palace.

+Wall guns were used innovatively by Nader Shah and his elite jazayerchi, who would ride horses into position and dismount to fire in a fashion similar to a dragoon.
+Their version of the jezail often included a bipod to facilitate the use of the heavy weapon.